noseka1/noseka1.github.io/source/_posts/2018-01-12-edge-security-for-your-cloud-application-part-ii.markdown

 > /etc/haproxy/ssl/customer-ca.crt
 {% endcodeblock %}

-As a last step in this section, we are going to configure HAProxy.
+As the last step in this section, we are going to configure HAProxy.
 You can open the HAProxy configuration file `/etc/haproxy/haproxy.cfg` in your favorite editor and replace its content with:

 {% codeblock lang:sh %}
 global